roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

 1. Add labels to GPU-accelerated nodes.

-    1. Log on to the [ACK console](https://cs.console.aliyun.com).

-    2. In the left-side navigation pane of the ACK console, click **Clusters**.

-    3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Applications** in the **Actions** column.

-    4. In the left-side navigation pane of the details page, choose **Nodes** \> **Node**.

-    5. On the **Nodes** page, click **Manage Labels and Taints**.
+    1. On the **Nodes** page, click **Manage Labels and Taints**.

-    6. On the **Manage Labels and Taints** page, select the nodes to which you want to add a label and click **Add Label**.
+    2. On the **Manage Labels and Taints** page, select the nodes to which you want to add a label and click **Add Label**.

-    7. In the **Add** dialog box, set Name to cgpu and set Value to true, and click **OK**.
+    3. In the **Add** dialog box, set Name to cgpu and set Value to true, and click **OK**.

         **Note:** If the label cgpu=true is added to a worker node, the GPU resource **nvidia.com/gpu** is not exclusive to the worker node.
 To disable GPU sharing for the worker node, set the value of cgpu to false.
 This makes the GPU resource **nvidia.com/gpu** exclusive to the worker node.

 2. Install the cGPU component.

-    1. Log on to the [ACK console](https://cs.console.aliyun.com).

-    2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **App Catalog**.

-    3. On the App Catalog page, search for ack-cgpu and click ack-cgpu after it appears.
+    1. On the App Catalog page, search for ack-cgpu and click ack-cgpu after it appears.

-    4. In the **Deploy** section on the right side of the page, select the required cluster and namespace, and click **Create**.
+    2. In the **Deploy** section on the right side of the page, select the required cluster and namespace, and click **Create**.

-    5. Log on to a master node and run the following command to query GPU resources.
+    3. Log on to a master node and run the following command to query GPU resources.

-        For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+        For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

         ```
         kubectl inspect cgpu